 Figure 2: Drawing Tools Format tab of the Ribbon

-- Within the Drawing Tools Format tab, click the Shape Fill button.
-This bring up the Shape Fill drop-down gallery, as shown in Figure 3.
+- Within the Drawing Tools Format tab, click the right-side portion of the Shape Fill button (highlighted in red within Figure 3).
+This brings up the Shape Fill drop-down gallery, as shown in Figure 3.
 Within the Shape Fill drop-down gallery, choose the Gradient option to bring up the Gradient sub-gallery, as shown in Figure 3.

-- Within the Gradient sub-gallery select the More Gradients option, as shown highlighted in red within Figure 3 above.
+- Within the Gradient sub-gallery select the More Gradients option, as shown highlighted in blue within Figure 3 above.

 - This opens the Format Shape Task Pane, as shown in Figure 4.
-Make sure you select the Gradient fill radio button (highlighted in blue within Figure 4).
+Make sure you select the Gradient fill radio button (highlighted in red within Figure 4).

 Figure 4: Format Shape Task Pane